What is price sensitivity?

 Certain classes of goods and services are by nature more sensitive than others.
 Examples include things like bread, milk, gasoline, toothpaste – the items people need to live life and do their jobs.
 You can expect to see demand for these kinds of goods holding steady no matter the economic climate.
 However, when times are tough, price sensitivity may increase as people try to get the best possible deal on these essentials.

-On the other end of the scale, there are things that show high price elasticity of demand because they’re less essential, and demand for them is more affected by other factors such as quality, brand, or style.
+On the other end of the scale, there are things that show high price elasticity of demand because they’re less essential, and demand for them is more affected by other factors such as quality, brand equity, or style.
 These might include things like trips to the movies, vacations, designer clothing and luxury cars.

 In a crowded marketplace, customers can shop around among competing vendors to find the best deal.
 They will hold in mind a price reference – a general understanding of the “going rate” for something based on their observations and comparisons.
 When there are a lot of companies offering the same kind of thing, provided what is offered is sufficiently like-for-like, they may be more willing to switch suppliers on the basis of price.